-A PayPal account is a necessity for eBay sellers, even it it isn’t an actual requirement.
-To receive payment via PayPal account, you will need to choose whether you want a personal, business or premier account.
+A PayPal account is a necessity for eBay sellers, even if it isn’t an actual requirement.
+To receive payment via PayPal account, you will need to choose whether you want a personal, business, or premier account.
 Personal accounts have very limited services for merchants.

 No matter what kind of account you have, sending money is always free.
-However there are fees associated with receiving money in all accounts, and with personal accounts there is a limit to the number of incoming funds transactions you can make.
+There are fees associated with receiving money in all accounts, and with personal accounts, there is a limit to the number of incoming funds transactions you can make.

 Premier and business accounts allow an unlimited number of credit card transactions.
-Online sales inside the United States cost 2.9 percent of the transaction plus $.30.
-Outside the United States it is 4.4% plus a fee that varies from country to country.
-You can also use PayPal to accept payments in your real-world story, but there is a different fee structure.
+Online sales inside the United States cost 2 percent of the transaction plus $.30.
+Outside the United States, it is 4.4 percent plus a fee that varies from country to country.
+You can also use PayPal to accept payments in your real-world store, but there is a different fee structure.

-Business accounts allow you to send mass payments to customers (probably not necessary for eBay sellers) and allow you to do business under you business name.
+Business accounts allow you to send mass payments to customers (probably not necessary for eBay sellers) and allow you to do business under your business name.

-To create a listing simply input the name of your item here. eBay will take you to the correct category and walk you through.
+To create a listing simply input the name of your item. eBay will take you to the correct category and walk you through.
 It will show you similar listings to help you price it.
-You will need to provide a description and pictures.
-Though not required are essential for most buyers.
+You will need to provide a description.
+Pictures, though not required, are essential for most buyers.
 You can also use the eBay mobile app to upload your pictures and even add product information if it has a bar code.

 Choose your listing type and price.
-It can be an auction with a time of 3, 5, 7 or 10 days.
-Or it can be a fixed-price sale.
-You can combine the two, by creating an auction listing but adding a “Buy It Now” or fixed price.
+It can be an auction with a time of three, five, seven, or 10 days.
+It can be a fixed-price sale.
+You can combine the two, by creating an auction listing but adding a “Buy it Now” or fixed price.
 If there similar items selling, eBay will recommend both a starting bid and a fixed price.

 If your item is something that sells frequently, eBay can recommend a shipping fee for you to set for the buyer.
 You can also offer free shipping and local pick up.
 You will also need to decide if you accept returns and set a handling time, which is how long it will take you to send it.

-If all this sounds too complicated for you, you can always try eBay Valet where someone else sells your stuff (limited to ).
+If all this sounds too complicated for you, you can always try eBay Valet where someone else sells your stuff.
 You don’t even pay shipping.
-You get a cut of the selling price as much as 80 percent for sales $500 or more or as little as 25 percent for sales under $25.
+You get a cut of the selling price, as much as 80 percent for sales of $500 or more or as little as 25 percent for sales under $25.